nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-design.rst

 this threshold.

 The above describes the case in which the packet is a single MPDU.
-For more recent Wi-Fi standards using MPDU aggregation, each individual MPDU in the aggregate is sent as a single ``ns3::Packet``, and the logic in the ``WifiPhy`` is a bit different than the above for handling such MPDUs (MPDUs after the first arrive without a preamble and header).
+For more recent Wi-Fi standards using MPDU aggregation, ``StartReceivePayload`` schedules an event for reception of each individual MPDU (``ScheduleEndOfMpdus``), which then forwards each MPDU as they arrive up to MacLow, if the reception of the MPDU has been successful.
+Once the A-MPDU reception is finished, MacLow is also notified about the amount of successfully received MPDUs.

 InterferenceHelper
 ##################